Watchdog probes 100 'revolving doors' cases at EU Commission

 "There should be more awareness in the EU administration of the impression it makes on the public when people with regulatory expertise move to the private sector where their knowledge and networks can have significant commercial and other value," she added.

-The inquiry comes a few months after the EU Ombudsman urge the commission president Ursula von der Leyen to monitor whether former commissioner Günther Oettinger is complying with the conditions placed on him when approving his new role at a communications consultancy, which has a tobacco company as one of its largest EU clients.
+The inquiry comes a few months after the EU Ombudsman urged the commission president Ursula von der Leyen to monitor whether former commissioner Günther Oettinger is complying with the conditions placed on him when approving his new role at a communications consultancy, which has a tobacco company as one of its largest EU clients.

 Under these conditions, Oettinger cannot help the consultancy or its clients directly or indirectly lobby the EU executive.